Mixed moduli in 3d N=4 higher-genus quivers: Counting marginal operators in Lagrangian 3d theories

 At order~$x_+^2$, the index features electric current multiplets~$B^{(1,0)}$ that are gauge-invariant products of two hypermultiplets, namely are gauge singlets in $S^2\Vhyp$.
 As counted by the $-B^{(1,0)}\singlet_G(\adj(G))$ term in~\eqref{ithreem0-linear}, one must subtract one F-term relation per abelian factor of~$G$: all gauge group factors of~$G$ leads to one F-term relation, but the relations coming from nonabelian groups are not gauge-invariant hence only have an effect once multiplied by further factors.
 We deduce the representation in which electric conserved currents transform:

-As an aside, let us verify that this character is non-negative (that all its coefficients are non-negative), as it should.
+As an aside, let us verify that (as expected) this character $c^{\mbf=0}_{1,0}\geqrep 0$ does not have a negative part.
 By assumption the theory is not bad, so $\Delta(\mbf)>0$ for any non-zero~$\mbf$, and in particular there cannot be a monopole charge vector orthogonal to all weights of~$R$.
 Restricting to the abelian part, this means that there must be hypermultiplets with at least $\nab$~different (linearly independent) charge vectors under $U(1)^{\nab}$.
 Any representation charged under the abelian group factors must be complex since conjugation flips the sign of $U(1)$ charges.
-We thus have $\nCC\geq\nab$, so that the $\Gelec$-singlets in each $\NCCbar_I\otimes\NCC_I$ are enough to compensate for the $-\nab$ term in~\eqref{cm010}.
+We thus have $\nCC\geq\nab$, so that the $\Gelec$-singlets in each $\NCCbar_I\NCC_I$ are enough to compensate for the $-\nab$ term in~\eqref{cm010}.

 At higher orders in the index, we encounter the gauge singlets of $S^3\Vhyp$ and $S^4\Vhyp$, and no simple formula is available for these.
 However, it should also be possible to prove the overall positivity of coefficients in similar ways.